pingcap/docs/scale-microservices-using-tiup.md

 ---
-title: Scale PD Microservice Nodes Using TiUP
+title: Scale a PD Microservice cluster Using TiUP
-summary: Learn how to scale PD microservice nodes using TiUP.
+summary: Learn how to scale a PD microservice cluster using TiUP.
 ---

-# Scale PD Microservice Nodes Using TiUP
+# Scale a PD Microservice cluster Using TiUP

-This document describes how to scale PD microservice nodes, including TSO nodes and Scheduling nodes, using TiUP.
+This document describes how to scale a PD Microservice cluster, including how to add or remove TSO/Scheduling nodes, using TiUP.

 To view the current cluster name list, run `tiup cluster list`.